Yonex Comfort Z3 Review: not what I had expected

 After testing the Eclipsion Z3s, which has the best and most protective toe box I’ve experienced, I had high expectations for the Comfort Z3.

-Compared to a budget shoe, the toe protection is good and feels decent as you bump your toes against the front of the shoe when lunging.
-No problems there.
+Compared to a budget shoe, the toe protection feels decent as you bump your toes against the front of the shoe when lunging.

-The Comfort Z3 felt slightly less hot than other models I’ve tested.
-It’s not like a freezer or that it doesn’t get hot but playing in extremely hot and humid conditions, I’ve found that even a slight difference helps.
+To my surprise, the Comfort Z3 felt less hot than other competing models I’ve tested despite being the second heaviest shoe I’ve tested and only a few grams off from its direct competitors.
+It’s not like it doesn’t get hot, but in extremely hot and humid conditions, I’ve found that even a slight difference helps.

 That’s fortunate as this model is built with fewer air ventilation holes than i.e. the Eclipsion Z3 in the insole.
 It also doesn’t have any holes through the mid- and outsole to increase air ventilation.
 Perhaps that’s due to its thinner, less bulky nature.